John Nkengasong: Biden administration

 President Biden resent his nomination the following day.
 The Senate Foreign Relations Committee held hearings on Nkengasong's nomination on March 15, 2022.
 The committee favorably reported his nomination on May 4, 2022.
 On May 5, 2022, the United States Senate confirmed his nomination by voice vote.
 He was sworn in on June 13, 2022.

+On August 1, 2023, Secretary of State Antony Blinken chose Nkengasong to lead the newly formed Bureau of Global Health Security and Diplomacy (GHSD), focused on coordinating international responses to infectious diseases.

+On 23 May 2024, Nkengasong was among the guests invited to the state dinner hosted by Biden in honor of President William Ruto at the White House.